bellbind/bellbind.github.io-hugo/content/post/2017/07/compare-wasm.md

 ## The example: Turing-Pattern cell automaton

-"Turing Pattern" is a chemical model for forming patterns as a survival between activators and inhibitators.
+["Turing Pattern"](https://www.google.com/search?q=Turing+Pattern) is a chemical model for forming patterns of animals as a survival between activators and inhibitators.
 A simple generator of the turing pattern is a cell automaton that each cell is also activator and inhibitator for neighbor cellss.